India’s enterprise software spending will soon outpace China’s

 “China’s and India’ s enterprise application software spending has grown at double-digit rates historically and they will continue to be hot spots,” Keith Guttridge, Research Director at Gartner, was quoted as saying.

-“To be competitive in those countries, technology business unit leaders in technology providers must understand software adoption dynamics and spending intentions,” Guttridge.
+“To be competitive in those countries, technology business unit leaders in technology providers must understand software adoption dynamics and spending intentions,” Guttridge said.